 If you can't find it there, then try searching for it, but don't type the URL directly in the browser, or you will be redirected to the spammer site, instead search it like this suspicioussite.com / referral

 If you still can't find information about it, you can analyze the data left by the spam.
-Ghost Spam is easier to spot since all data is fake.
-Just check the hostname of the referral if it is (not set) or some weird name that doesn't belong to you then it's spam, below in red are some examples.
+Ghost Spam is easier to spot considering all the data is fake.
+Just check the hostname of the referral.
+If it is (not set) or some weird name that doesn't belong to you then it's spam, below I have highlighted some examples in red.